 I learned this the hard way.
 I was diagnosed with hypothyroidism the year following the birth of my first son in 2006.
 I trusted my doctors and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
 I trusted them as the experts especially when I became pregnant again in late 2008.
 This is the biggest regret of my life.
 My Thyroid Stimulating Hormone (TSH) rose far above the recommended reference range for pregnancy and I miscarried my child.
 My doctor had clearly never read the Endocrine Society guidelines for pregnancy.

 There is ongoing debate over universal thyroid screening in pregnancy.
-The argument is that there is insufficient evidence at this time to recommend for or against universal thyroid testing at the first trimester visit, however, as I outlined in Part 1 of this series Have You Suffered a Miscarriage?
+The argument is that there is insufficient evidence at this time to recommend for or against universal thyroid testing at the first trimester visit, however, as I outlined in Have You Suffered a Miscarriage?
 Your Thyroid Could Be To Blame, the scientific research is mounting to show that even mild thyroid dysfunction can have serious adverse effects on mother and child.

 What happens to all the women and their babies while we wait for thyroid screening to become universal in pregnancy?

 Given these statistics there are pregnant women worldwide this very minute with thyroid disease but they don’t know they have it and their doctors are not aware they are at high-risk.
 Women will experience miscarriage, still birth, infertility, maternal anemia, pre-eclampsia, placental abruption, postpartum hemorrhage, premature delivery, and births of babies with intellectual development deficits, but they will have no idea their thyroid was to blame.